nhairs/python-json-logger/docs/contributing.md

 ## Code of Conduct

 In general we follow the [Python Software Foundation Code of Conduct](https://policies.python.org/python.org/code-of-conduct/).
+Please note that we are not affiliated with the PSF.

 ## Pull Request Process